 Navigation and some boggy sections

 Free Parking at the start – limited but rarely busy

-Arenig Fawr and Moel Llyfnant Circular Walk Route Map and GPX Download
+Arenig Fawr and Moel Llyfnant Circular Walk Ordnance Survey Map and GPX File Download

 Arenig Fawr stands, with Moel Llyfnant, alone in the middle of the Snowdonia National Park.
 There are no sweeping ridges, only a lofty summit surrounded by moorland and distant views to the rest of Snowdonia.
 Arenig Fawr’s nearest neighbour is Arenig Fach across the road, along with Carnedd y Filiast and the Rhobell Fawr and Dduallt pair further south.
 This is the standard walk up Arenig Fawr, with paths being scarce enough without going looking for more trouble.